Woman sues Mormon church alleging rape by leader in 1980s

 Associated Press

-SALT LAKE CITY (AP) - A woman who recently accused a former Mormon missionary training center director of raping her in the 1980s and the church of failing to take her allegations seriously has sued them - a move that will bring more scrutiny to the handling of sexual abuse reports.
+SALT LAKE CITY (AP) - A woman who says a former Mormon missionary leader raped her in the 1980s and that the church failed to take her allegations seriously has filed a lawsuit, saying Thursday she wants the church to change the way it handles sexual abuse reports.

-In the lawsuit, the woman, 55, repeats her allegation that Joseph L. Bishop sexually assaulted her in 1984 when he was president of the religion's Missionary Training Center in Provo, Utah.
-The lawsuit was filed Wednesday in federal court in Utah.

-She accuses The Church of Jesus Christ of Latter-day Saints of failing to take action against Bishop after she reported the incident several times over the years to local Mormon leaders.
-She argues that what happened to her illustrates systematic problems in the church with sexual abuse claims.
+McKenna Denson, 55, said she opted to take legal action after becoming fed up that local church leaders failed to take disciplinary action despite reporting the allegations several times over three decades.
+She said her experience illustrates systematic problems in the church with sexual abuse claims.

-"In an apparent effort to protect the church and the self-proclaimed sexual predator, leaders engaged in an ongoing pattern of not only failing to believe (the woman), but even more disturbing, blaming and shaming," the lawsuit says.
+Eric Hawkins, a spokesman for The Church of Jesus of Christ of Latter-day Saints, declined comment on the lawsuit but said the institution has faith in the judicial system.
+The church has previously said it's investigating Denson's allegations and last week updated guidelines for how local leaders should deal with sexual abuse claims.

+"Nothing happened.
+McKenna wasn't believed," Vernon said.
+"McKenna was blamed, McKenna was shamed."

-The woman and her attorney are scheduled to speak about the claims Thursday at a news conference in Salt Lake City.
-The Associated Press doesn't name alleged victims of sexual assault unless the person chooses to come forward publicly.
+The Associated Press doesn't usually name alleged victims of sexual assault but Denson has decided to go public with her story.

+In the federal lawsuit filed Wednesday, Denson repeated her allegation that Joseph L. Bishop singled her out, groomed her and sexually assaulted her in 1984 when he was president of the Missionary Training Center in Provo, Utah.

-Bishop, 85, has denied raping the woman but acknowledged to police who investigated the report this year that he asked her to expose herself, which he says she did.
+Bishop, now 85, has denied raping Denson but acknowledged to police who investigated the report this year that he asked her to expose herself, which he says she did.
+Denson, of Pueblo, Colorado, said that didn't happen.

-His son Gregory Bishop, an attorney serving as his spokesman, didn't immediately return a request for comment Thursday.
+Gregory Bishop, an attorney serving as his father's spokesman, didn't return a request for comment Thursday.

-The case became public last month when a conversation the woman secretly recorded with Bishop in December was made public by the website MormonLeaks, a church watchdog.
-In the conversation, Bishop is heard apologizing to the woman after she confronts him about the incident, but he doesn't say what happened.
+The case became public last month when a conversation Denson secretly recorded with Bishop in December came to light.
+In the conversation, Bishop is heard apologizing to Denson after she confronts him about the incident, but he doesn't say what happened.

-In the same conversation, Bishop acknowledged molesting a second woman and described it as back rub that he says got "too frisky."
+In the same conversation, Bishop acknowledged molesting an unidentified second woman and described it as back rub that he says got "too frisky."

-The Church of Jesus Christ of Latter-day Saints has said it is investigating both incidents and has vowed to "bring accountability."
-The church has said the allegations are "deeply disturbing" and would lead to formal discipline if true.

-It's not the first lawsuit filed against the church over the years to allege sexual abuse by religious leaders, but Bishop held a much more prominent position than most of the other alleged perpetrators.
-As president of the Missionary Training Center from 1983-1986, he was in a position of authority over hundreds of young Mormons preparing to go on proselytizing missions around the world that are considered rites of passages.
+It's not the first lawsuit filed against the church alleging sexual abuse by religious leaders, but Bishop held a much more prominent position than others.
+As president of the Missionary Training Center from 1983-1986, he was in a position of authority over hundreds of young Mormons preparing to go on proselytizing missions.

+Denson said she came from a troubled background and converted to Mormonism as a teenager.
+She said the attention from a high-ranking leader like Bishop made her feel special.

+After the incident, Denson said Bishop told her: "No one will believe you.
+Look at you, look at me."

+Denson said she's not fazed by a dossier prepared by church officials, which was distributed to media by Gregory Bishop of her criminal record.
+It includes a shoplifting conviction in 2010 in Utah and a police investigation of a death threat she made against Bishop that same year.
+She wasn't charged after police determined she wasn't serious, a police report shows.

+"Maybe five years ago, 10 years ago, discrediting and victim shaming would have worked," Denson said.
+"It doesn't work now.
+There's been at tectonic shift really that has caused a ripple then a wave and then a tidal wave."

-The woman's allegations have shined a bright light on how the church handles sexual abuse while it also deals with questions about closed door one-on-one interviews between local lay leaders and youth, and the sexual questions that sometimes are asked.
+The allegations have exposed how the church handles sexual abuse while it also deals with questions about closed door one-on-one interviews between local lay leaders and youth, and the sexual questions that sometimes are asked.

 About 1,000 people marched to the church's headquarters last week to demand an end to the so-called worthiness interviews that they argue can lead to unhealthy shaming of youth.

-The church last week announced updated guidelines for how local lay leaders should handle the interviews and sexual assault reports.
-One key change allows a child to bring a parent or adult with them to the interviews.
+The church last week changed policy to now allow a child to bring a parent or adult with them to the interviews.
 Parents previously were allowed only in a hallway or adjacent room.
-Youth can still go alone if they choose.

 The Mormon church faced more criticism Monday after a top leader during a conference last weekend praised the #MeToo movement but referred to sexual misconduct as "non-consensual immorality," a remark that some said could be interpreted as victim blaming.